kaby76/ReadLine-Is-Nonblocking/README.md

 # ReadLine-Is-Nonblocking
 [System.Console.ReadLine()](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-5.0) is a fundamental function in the C# runtime.
-ReadLine() and WriteLine() play a critical role in input and output for of NET console programs.
-They form a critical role in why NET Core was invented.
+ReadLine() and WriteLine() play a critical role in input and output for of NET console programs, the reason why NET Core was invented: to provide a way for C# programs to run across different targets.
-For if a console program written in C# cannot run cross-platform, what would be the point of using C# for other than Windows?
+For if a console program written in C# cannot run cross-target, what would be the point of using C# on anything other than Windows?

 Unfortunately, the heart of a C# console program does not even function as you would expect.
 In the following simple programs I wrote, program "w" writes a single line of data using WriteLine() to stdout, and program "r" reads from stdin using ReadLine().